-So say your SSD cheque is $500, you would get another $241 from SSI bringing you up to a total of $741.
+So say your SSD check is $500, you would get another $241 from SSI bringing you up to a total of $741.
 Now what you also get is Medicare and Medicaid.
 The difference between Medicare and Medicaid is that Medicare comes with SSDI / Title 2 benefits.
 Medicaid comes with SSI / Title 16 benefits.

 If you’re accepted for SSDI, you will get Medicare.
 If you’re accepted for Title 16 SSI benefits, you will get Medicaid.
-If you were accepted for SSDI but your cheque is less than $741, then SSI kicks in and bumps you up to $741 plus you will also get Medicaid.
+If you were accepted for SSDI but your check is less than $741, then SSI kicks in and bumps you up to $741 plus you will also get Medicaid.

 Why would you need Medicare and Medicaid?

 Medicare covers 80% of your co-pays, 80% of your bills, medical bills.
 Medicaid covers 100%.
 So, what would happen is if you have both, Medicare would pay 80%; Medicaid would come in and pay the extra 20%; and 100% of your medical bills would be paid.
 It’s actually a very good program, a good combination for you to get all of your medical bills paid through Medicare and Medicaid.

 In summary, you can get both SSDI and SSI, and you can get both Medicare and Medicaid.
 They’re both disability programs through the Social Security Administration.
 Just SSDI does not have the asset check that SSI does have.